yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/bestpracticedevdoc.md

 ## Writing documentation

-To help users go beyond in their understanding, and provide more in-depth information:
+To help users go beyond in their understanding and provide more in-depth information:

 ### Add a Get started

 Add a get started section to introduce your product and detail the first steps users need to start using the product.

-**Examples**/
+Examples:

 * [Getting Started with Amazon API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started.html)
 * [Getting Started with](https://docs.docker.com/get-started/)